Inventorying 101: How To Take Inventory (or Take Stock)

 What Does Taking Inventory Mean?

-In business, an inventory is a detailed, ordered and valued list of the goods and materials that make up a company’s assets at a specific point in time.
+An inventory is a detailed, ordered and valued list of the goods and materials that make up a company’s assets at a specific point in time.
 “Taking inventory” or “inventorying” means conducting a physical count and verification of those goods to align reality with your records.

 - Legally and financially, inventory is part of current assets and directly affects profit calculation and tax reporting.